(Please click on the question to find the answer to each question).

 No. Only in very exceptional circumstances would we accept demonstrated expertise in the pre-requisite topic in lieu of the course itself.
 This expertise would have to include both theoretical and practical aspects of the subject.

 This may sound simple but it is important: follow the directions on the essay portion of the application.
 It is an important piece.
 Be sure to answer all questions, proofread, and show us your best writing.
 Make sure your essay communicates who you are as a person by being creative, unique, or humorous.
 Your essay will likely be stronger if you get exposure to the breadth of the profession by observing or talking to occupational therapists in diverse treatment areas.
-Your essay should be emailed directly to: firstname.lastname@example.org by 8:59 p.m.
+Your essay should be uploaded via your OTCAS applicationby 8:59 p.m.
 PST December 1.

-Follow the directions for the letters of reference carefully.
+Follow the directions for the letter of reference carefully.
 You must submit one letter from a registered occupational therapist who has observed you long enough to be able to speak to your potential as a future therapist.
-One letter must be from a former professor who can address your characteristics and abilities as a student.
-The third letter must be from an employer.
-Select these people carefully.
-They should be people who know you well enough to complete an honest and persuasive reference for you.
-All letters of reference are to be submitted via OTCAS by 8.59 p.m.
+Select this person carefully.
+They should be someone who knows you well enough to complete an honest and persuasive reference for you.
+We will only review one letter of reference, so if you submit more than one we will read the first one submitted unless told otherwise.
+Your letter of reference should to be submitted via OTCAS by 8.59 p.m.
 PST December 1.

 In addition to the regular financial aid available to any graduate student there are a small number of fellowships given by the department to first year master students whose applications were exceptionally strong.
 These fellowships are renewable for the second year of study if you are making satisfactory progress in your courses.
 For second year students who are taking courses full time there are a few OT departmental scholarships available which are granted to students on the basis of their academic performance and contributions to the program, including to the learning of peers.
 There are also a few special work study positions within the department for teaching assistants in the functional anatomy, neuroscience, pediatric/adult neuro and performance adaptation courses.
 These are usually held by second year students.
 There is also a course assistant assigned to the technology lab who is either a first or second year OT student.